- 1 Overview

 Some of the most common forms of fusarium infection in plants are listed below.
 This isn’t a complete list, but these are the ones most prevalent in home gardens or agricultural settings.

 With over 120 different strains, fusarium oxysporium is the most common cause of “damping off“, also known as fusarium wilt disease.

 For instance, fusarium wilt of tomato is caused by Fusarium oxysporium sp. lycopersici.
 While that strain may exist in the soil, it will only impact tomatoes.
 Other plants are immune to that strain, but not to all other fusarium oxysporium.

 Fusarium oxysporium can also cause basal rot in a number of plants.
 This rot will destroy the root system.
 In addition, fruiting plants can have fruit rot caused by this strain.

 Some (but not all) plants which are harmed by Fusarium oxysporium include:

-Alfalfa, asparagus, banana, bean, bitter gourd, cabbage, carnation, castor, chickpea, citrus trees, coffee, cotton, cyclamen, date palm, flax, gladiolus, grape, hemp, koa trees, leek, lentil, lettuce, melon, mimosa trees, narcissus, onion, palm trees, passion fruit, pea, potato, shallot, sweet potato, tobacco, tulip, and watermelon.
+Alfalfa, asparagus, banana (where it is called Panama disease), bean, bitter gourd, cabbage, carnation, castor, chickpea, citrus trees, coffee, cotton, cyclamen, date palm, flax, gladiolus, grape, hemp, koa trees, leek, lentil, lettuce, melon, mimosa trees, narcissus, onion, palm trees, passion fruit, pea, potato, shallot, sweet potato, tobacco, tulip, and watermelon.